eddiethedean/sparkforge/docs/FAQ.md

-# SparkForge Frequently Asked Questions (FAQ)
+# PipelineBuilder Frequently Asked Questions (FAQ)

-This document answers common questions about SparkForge, its usage, and troubleshooting.
+This document answers common questions about PipelineBuilder, its usage, and troubleshooting.

 ## Table of Contents